kadagotiprudhvi/microserviceapp/Jenkinfiles/README.md

 # Pushing to Nexus Repository
 To push to the Nexus repository, follow these steps:
 • When cloning the git repository, the pom.xml file will be located in the demo-backend1 directory and needs to be configured.<br>
-• When pushing to the Nexus repository, credentials need to be configured in the .m2 file.
+• When pushing to the Nexus repository, credentials need to be configured in the .m2/settings.xml file.
 ```
 cd .m2
 ```
-# In .m2 file create a file for settings.xml for credentials while maven deploy
+# In .m2/settings.xml, configure credentials for Maven deploy:
 ```
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
    xsi:schemaLocation="http://maven.apache.org/SETTINGS/1.0.0 https://maven.apache.org/xsd/settings-1.0.0.xsd">